wigginslu/githubreposity/readme.txt

-Git is a version control system.
+Git is a good version control system.
 Git is free software.
+i like git.